wamdam/backy2/README.rst

     ..
 NOTE:: Even invalid backups can be restored!

 **Fast restores**
-    With supporting block storage, a sparse restore is possible.
-This means, sparse blocks (i.e. blocks which "don't exist" or are all \0) will be skipped on restore.
+    With supporting block storage (like ceph/rbd), a sparse restore is possible.
+This means, sparse blocks (i.e. blocks which "don't exist" or are all \\0) will be skipped on restore.

-**scrub during restore during backup**
+**Parallel: backups while scrubbing while restoring**
     As backy2 is a long-running process, you will of course not want to wait until something has finished.
-So there are very few places in backy where a global lock will be applied (especially on cleanup).
+So there are very few places in backy where a global lock will be applied (especially on cleanup which you can kill at any time to release the lock).

     So you can scrub, backup and restore (multiple times each) on the same machine.